markwagdy/Anubis-IDE/README.md

 - Python3
 - Pyserial (**Important for detecting ports section**)
 - PYQT5
+- Install Virtual Serial port to choose a port from

 ## Install Requirements
 (It's recommended to create virtual env before installing the requirements)